nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User gives the command to sort students based on a particular attribute.
-2. System validates the input's format.
+2. System validates the input attribute.
 3. System sorts the displayed list based on the attribute.
 4. System displays the sorted list.
 5. System confirms the success by displaying a success message.
 Use case ends.

 **Extensions**
 * 2a.
-System detects an invalid input.
+System detects an invalid attribute.
     * 2a1.
 System displays an error message asking for valid input.
-Use case ends.
+    * Use case ends.

 ### Non-Functional Requirements